 Years of Experience

 Survey participants who have worked at ConocoPhillips Company for between five and 10 years earn about $94K annually on average.
 The largest fraction of ConocoPhillips Company people (28 percent) have been working for one to four years and earn around $83K per year on average.

 Certified Professional Engineers have significantly higher pay than non-accredited workers at approximately $130K annually.
 Pressure Vessels Inspectors with credentials can live quite comfortably; median salaries come in at $119K per year.
 Regarding salaries and education, ConocoPhillips Company pays those with a Doctorate (PhD) the most — $151K.

 When it comes to skills, employees who report Well Production Engineering among their abilities seem to make the most, reporting a median income of $116K annually.
 Project Management is a popular skill among ConocoPhillips Company workers, with approximately one in eight of those surveyed reporting using it on the job.
 Other top skills include Microsoft Office, Financial Analysis, and Microsoft Excel.

 Benefits and Perks

-45 percent receive paid vacation, and only 28 percent get sick leave.
-Employees can save for retirement by joining one of several savings plans such as a 401(k) plan and a company pension plan.
-Most respondents have health insurance, and benefits for a solid majority of employees also include dental insurance.
-Perks also include gym membership, life insurance, and a company cell phone.
+44 percent have paid vacation, and only about one in four employees can take paid time off for illness.
+Those seeking to set aside retirement funds can rely on several savings options such as a 401(k) plan and a company pension plan.
+Most workers can count on health insurance, and a solid majority of survey participants have dental coverage as a benefit.
+Advantages of working here also include gym membership, life insurance, and a company cell phone.